RCIC-UCI-Public/website-rcic/docs/source/software/modules.rst

 For each module, we keep the variables set by module according to what the software developers provide, and otherwise we use a common convention.
-For examples. the software installation directory is often specified by the variable :tt:`SWNAME_DIR` or :tt:`SWNAME_HOME`.
+For examples.
+The software installation directory is often specified by the variable :tt:`SWNAME_DIR` or :tt:`SWNAME_HOME`.
 There is no exact formula but one can always see what variables are set by a given module via ``module display`` command.

-Lets say you are compiling VASP software and it requires OpenBLAS, SCALAPCK, OpenMPI-enabled FFTW  as prerequisites.
+Lets say you are compiling VASP software and it requires OpenBLAS, ScaLAPACK, OpenMPI-enabled FFTW  as prerequisites.
 VASP installation guide expects you to set certain variables in the Makefiles according to where these prerequisites are installed.